-To add an indicator, first go to the Results dropdown menu and select "Indicators".
+To add an indicator, go to Results and click on Indicators.

 This will open a Create New Indicator pop-up.